MPCS51042-W23-staff/homework-1/README.md

 ### Problem 4

 Nowadays we take word completion for granted.
 Our phones, text editors, and word processing programs all give us suggestions for how to complete words as we type based on the letters typed so far.
-These hints help speed up user input and eliminate common typographical mistakes (but can also be frustrating when the tool insists on completing a word that you don’t want completed).
+These hints help speed up user input and eliminate common typographical mistakes (but can also be frustrating when the tool insists on completing a word that you don’t want to be completed).

 You will implement two functions that such tools might use to provide command completion.
 The first function, `fill_completions`, will construct a dictionary designed to permit easy calculation of possible word completions.
 A problem for any such function is what vocabulary, or set of words, to allow completion on.
 Because the vocabulary you want may depend on the domain a tool is used in, you will provide `fill_completions` with a representative sample of documents from which it will build the completions dictionary.
-The second function, `find_completions`, will return the set of possible completions for a start of any word in the vocabulary (or the empty set if there are none).
+The second function, `find_completions`, will return the set of possible completions for the start of any word in the vocabulary (or the empty set if there are none).
 In addition to these two functions, you will implement a simple main program to use for testing your functions.

 #### Specifications

-`fill_completions(fd)` takes an opened file as input, and returns a dictionary.
+`fill_completions(fd)` takes an opened file as input and returns a dictionary.

 The function loops through each word in a file and builds a dictionary:

 - The keys of the dictionary are tuples of the form `(n, letter)` where `n` is an integer and `letter` is a lowercase letter `a-z`.
-- The value associated with key `(n, letter)` is the set of words that contain `letter` at position `n`.
-All words should be converted to lower case for simplicity.
+- The value associated with the key `(n, letter)` is the set of words that contain `letter` at position `n`.
+All words should be converted to lowercase for simplicity.
 If the file contained the word `Python`, then `d[0, "p"]`, `d[1, "y"]`, `d[2, "t"]`, `d[4, "h"]`, `d[5, "o"]`, and `d[6, "n"]` would all contain the word `python`.
 - Words must be stripped of leading & trailing punctuation.
 - Words containing non-alphabetic characters are ignored, as are words of length 1.

 `find_completions(prefix, comp_dict)` takes a prefix string and `comp_dict` (the result of `fill_completions`) as input.
-It returns a the set of strings that complete the prefix.
+It returns a set of strings that complete the prefix.
 If no words match, it returns an empty set.

 `main()` is a function used to test your code.
 It should: